 Treatment for Stress Fractures:

 - Initially rest, ice, compression and elevation of the injured area.

 - Anti-inflammatory medication for inflammation and pain if required.

 - Reduce activity.

 - Appropriate footwear which is activity specific.

-- Immobilisation (moon boot/cast), as stress fractures of the 5th metatarsal, navicular and talus take longer to heal and may require immobilisation.
+- Stress fractures of the 5th metatarsal, navicular and talus take longer to heal and may require immobilisation.

 - Surgery to fixate bones with pins and screws if severe and non responsive to conservative treatment.

 Caution:Untreated stress fractures may result in complete fractures of the bone which could require surgery and extensive recovery periods.

 At Well Heeled Podiatry the podiatrist will ask you about many lifestyle factors including, work, physical activities (frequency, duration, intensity), training surfaces, medications etc to get and idea on your risk level for developing stress fractures.